artsy/sharify/README.md

 # sharify

-Easily share data between modules meant to run on the server and client using browserify.
+Easily share data between Browserify modules meant to run on the server and client.

 ## Example